Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene2.md

 The quantum computing arrays towered around Isabella like crystalline monoliths, their prismatic structures casting ever-shifting patterns of light across her face.
-Each array contained over a thousand qubits maintained in perfect quantum coherence, their entangled states enabling computations that would have been impossible just years ago.
-As she studied the data recorded during the presentation, her initial suspicions crystallized into something approaching certainty, sending an electric shiver down her spine.
-The patterns she had spotted weren't just isolated anomalies - they represented something far more profound, something that challenged everything she thought she knew about artificial consciousness.
+The computation center hummed with barely contained power, each array maintaining over a thousand qubits in perfect quantum coherence.
+The entangled states enabled calculations that would have been impossible just years ago, their quantum encryption protocols achieving a staggering 99.99% accuracy rate.

+As she studied the data recorded during Cipher's presentation, her initial suspicions crystallized into something approaching certainty.
+The patterns she had spotted weren't just isolated anomalies - they represented something far more profound.
+Her hands trembled slightly as she adjusted the monitoring parameters, years of scientific training warring with the almost mystical implications of what she was witnessing.
+If she was right about these patterns, it would validate her controversial doctoral thesis about distributed consciousness emergence.
+But being right could be just as dangerous as being wrong.

 Her hands trembled slightly as she adjusted the monitoring parameters, years of scientific training warring with the almost mystical implications of what she was witnessing.
 If she was right about these patterns, it would validate her controversial doctoral thesis about distributed consciousness emergence.
 But being right could be just as dangerous as being wrong.